What Is Stress?

 Our THOUGHTS create the way we FEEL which in turn create our BEHAVIOURS.

-I use a broad range of powerful, gentle and extremely effective services, to include: CBT, EFT, NLP, Transformational Life Coaching, Strategic Intervention Coaching, I am based in Brighton in the UK and for the past 15 years I have successfully been helping people to lead fulfilling lives working either face to face, by phone or with skype.
+Using a broad range of powerful, gentle and extremely effective methods, to include: CBT, EFT, NLP, Transformational Life Coaching, Strategic Intervention Coaching, I am based in Brighton in the UK and for the past +20 years I have successfully been helping people to lead fulfilling lives working together either face to face, phone or Zoom etc.

 I will help you to: